Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please contact the Investigation Division, located in Aliso Viejo, at 949-425-1900.

-The officer who took the information will provide you with a Case Number and will write the report that is submitted to the Traffic Investigation Office in Aliso Viejo, at the phone number 949-425-1860.
+The Deputy who took the information will provide you with a Case Number and will write the report that is submitted to the Traffic Investigation Office in Aliso Viejo, at the phone number 949-425-1860.
 After approval by a Traffic Investigator, the report will become available through the Orange County Sheriff’s Support Services Records Division by calling 714-834-6454 approximately 10 to 14 working days after the report is made.
 There is a copying charge for this service.

 Please refer to the back of the citation.
 An explanation of the process to contest the citation is printed on the reverse side of the citation.